 - If you really must take a tripod with you to achieve a perfectly stable shot, I’d highly recommend nothing any bigger than a ‘tabletop tripod’ like the ones on this list of the best travel tripods.
 The aim of the game is to have the lightest luggage possible, and even a lightweight regular size tripod will be overkill.

-- Tim Ferris‘s trick to avoid lost luggage is to pack a starter pistol in your checked luggage (or these starter blanks).
+- Tim Ferris‘s trick to avoid lost luggage is to pack a starter pistol in your checked luggage.
 At the check in desk, declare your case as containing a fire arm and it’ll be marked for extra careful treatment – there’s no way your airline is losing a bag containing a firearm.